scipy-conference/scipy_proceedings/papers/funix/main.md

 # Ensure that this title is the same as the one in `myst.yml`
 title: Funix - vivifying Python functions into GUI apps
 abstract: |
-  The raise of machine learning (ML) and artificial intelligence (AI), especially the generative AI (GenAI), has brought up the need for wrapping models or algorithms into GUI apps.
+  The rise of machine learning (ML) and artificial intelligence (AI), especially the generative AI (GenAI), has brought up the need for wrapping models or algorithms into GUI apps.
 For example, a large language model (LLM) can be accessed through a string-to-string GUI app with a textbox as the primary input.
   Most of existing solutions require developers to manually create widgets and link them to arguments/returns of a function individually.
 This low-level process is laborious and usually intrusive.
-Funix takes a CSS-like approach by automatically picking widgets based on the types of the arguments and returns of a function according to the type-to-widget mapping defined in a theme, e.g., `bool` to a checkbox.
+Funix  automatically picks widgets based on the types of the arguments and returns of a function according to the type-to-widget mapping defined in a theme, e.g., `bool` to a checkbox.
 As a result, an existing Python function can be turned into a GUI app without any code change.
 As a transcompiler, Funix allows such type-to-widget mapping to be defined between any Python type  and any React component and its `props`, liberating Python developers to the frontend world without needing to know JavaScript/TypeScript.
 Funix further uses the information in Docstrings, which are common in Python development, to control the appearance of the GUI.
+- format: pdf
+template: arxiv_two_column
+output: exports/my-document.pdf
 ---

 ## Introduction